 Sacheen Little Feather

-Little Feather gave a speech at the 45th Annual Academy Awards in 1973 for actor Marlon Brando, to decline the award for Best Actor, because he needed him to protest the treatment of Native American people in the show business industry.
+She gave a speech at the 45th Annual Academy Awards asking Marlon Brando to decline his award to protest the treatment of Native American people in show business.

 Fans of Buffalo Bill

 If you think these people were going into battle, you might have been wrong.
 This image shows the large group of Native Americans lining up in the 1890s.